nehal2210/Docker-Cheat-Sheet/README.md

 - docker login --> Log in to the Docker registry account by entering docker login on your terminal

-- docker tag python-hello-world [dockerhub username]/python-hello-world
+- docker tag python-hello-world [dockerhub username]/python-hello-world --> tag your image with your username

 - docker push jzaccone/python-hello-world --> After you properly tag the image, use the docker push command to push your image to the Docker Hub registry